PO Box 9193

 - PhD, All India Institute of Medical Sciences, 2004

-- Kolandaivelu S, Singh RK, Ramamurthy V (2013).
-AIPL1, A protein linked to blindness, is essential for the stability of enzymes mediating cGMP metabolism in cone photoreceptor cells.
-Hum Mol Genet.
-Oct 18.
-Epub ahead of print]
+- Kolandaivelu S, Singh RK, Ramamurthy V (2014).
+AIPL1, a protein linked to blindness, is essential for the stability of enzymes mediating cGMP metabolism in cone photoreceptor cells.
+Hum Mol Genet, 23(4):1002-12.
+PMCID: PMC3900108

-- Deng WT, Sakurai K, Kolandaivelu S, Kolesnikov AV, Dinculescu A, Li J, Zhu P, Liu X, Pang J, Chiodo VA, Boye SL, Chang B, Ramamurthy V, Kefalov VJ, Hauswirth WW (2013).
+- Deng WT, Sakurai K, Kolandaivelu S, Kolesnikov AV, Dinculescu A, LiJ, Zhu P, Liu X, Pang J, Chiodo VA, Boye SL, Chang B, Ramamurthy V, Kefalov VJ, Hauswirth WW (2013).
 Cone phosphodiesterase-6α' restores rod function and confers distinct physiological properties in the rod phosphodiesterase-6β-deficient rd10 mouse.
-J Neurosci.
-Jul 17;33(29):11745-53.
+J Neurosci, 33(29):11745-53.
 PMCID: PMC3713718

 My work has been honored and selected for an oral presentation.
 In addition, I have been selected for FASEB travel grant award.
 Title: “Post-Prenylation Processing (PPP) of proteins is needed for robust cone photo response”.
 FASEB (Biology and Chemistry of Vision), July 2013, Steamboat Springs, Colorado (USA).